rajeshv23/twydev.github.io/_posts/2020-05-10-react-compendium.md

 `this.props` accesses `props` property, which is specially reserved (like `state`) and will be initialized by `React.Component` class, which all components will inherit from.

 `props.children` will be populated if the current component has been called with child element included within the component tag in JSX.

+### PropTypes

+- Only runs in **development mode**.
+- Validate type of component props at runtime.
+- Serves as documentation of component API.

+To use, we need to import PropTypes, and attach types declaration to a React component.
+Since it provides additional checking, we should use it.
+However, if we are using TypeScript with React, this may be unnecessary.

 ## Data Flow